 Carl was next sent to the Port Area of Manila.
 There he worked as a stevedore on Dock #7 loading and unloading ships.
 While on this detail, he developed ulcers in his eye and needed medicine.
 When he went for help, the American doctor treated the ulcers the best he could.
 As it turned out, the doctor was a dentist.

 Carl was next sent to a young Japanese doctor who saved his vision by administering the eye drops he needed to heal the ulcers.
+It turned out the doctor had been educated in America.
 The doctor also used Carl and another POW as medical orderlies and had them making bandages.
 One day a Japanese officer came to the aid station.
 When he saw the two POWs working, he went crazy.
 He beat the doctor in front of the two POWs, and within fifteen minutes, they found themselves on a truck bound for Bilibid Prison.
 When he arrived at Bilibid, he was admitted to the hospital because of his eye on

 November 27, 1942.
 He was discharged on April 2, 1943, and returned to Cabanatuan, where he worked on various details.
 Medical records from the camp show that he was admitted to the camp hospital on April 12, 1943.
 The reason he was admitted was not recorded either was his date of release.

 At some point, Carl was sent to the Pasay School.
 The POWs on the detail literally tore the side of a mountain down to extend a runway.
 He remembered that the guards beat the workers who could not walk and killed those who could no longer get onto their feet.
 Medical records show he developed beriberi and was sent to Bilibid Prison.